1Mill/notes/books/an-elegant-puzzle.md

   * Short presentations with long discussions
   * Break out groups vs large groups
 * Exceptions to policies are bias and inefficient: keep consistent
-* GOod policies are opinionated and constrain behavio
+* Good policies are opinionated and constrain behavior
 * Norms inform behavior, policies enforce it
 * Consistently enforce policy constraints
 * Use requested policy exceptions to inform and rethink policy